-Typically, the answer is no. I often forget about myself.
+But for the most part, the answer is no. I often forget about myself.
+I don’t do it on purpose, it just seems to happen!
 I recently found that if I prep some breakfast goodies at the start of my week I am more adapt to actually eat breakfast.

 I package the herbs and the veggies apart from each other.

 Keep in mind that breakfast doesn’t have to be anything elaborate.
 Seriously, as long as you are getting some good, key nutrients into your diet to start your day, you’ll find that the remainder of your day will go smoother as well.
 And skipping breakfast?
 Always a bad idea!